KanishAnand/BowlingGame/out/production/BowlingGame/README.md

 25. Used `final` keyword wherever  it was possible : https://stackoverflow.com/questions/137868/using-the-final-modifier-whenever-applicable-in-java
 26. Replaced manual array copy in file `PinsetterEvent` with copy function so as to prevent from bugs.
 27. Remove unnecessary creation of temporary objects when converting from primitive types to Strings.
-    For example:    new Integer(3).toString()  will be reported, and can be automatically converted to:  Integer.toString(3 28.Replaced redundant class fields that can be replaced with local variables.
+    For example:    new Integer(3).toString()  will be reported, and can be automatically converted to:  Integer.toString(3)
+28. Replaced redundant class fields that can be replaced with local variables.
 If all local usages of a field are preceded by assignments to that field, the field can be removed and its usages replaced with local variables.
 29. There were many empty catch statements in which nothing was printed I corrected them.
 30. Vector's object was iterated without  asserting that it was not null.
 It could cause error if vector would be null.
 So I added an assert statement.(`ScoreReport` file))
 `assert v != null;
  Iterator scoreIt = v.iterator();`
 31. Deleted empty if or else statements.
 32. Replaced `catch (FileNotFoundException e) {
               			System.err.println("Error..." + e);
               		} catch (IOException e) {
               			System.err.println("Error..." + e);
               		}` with ` catch (IOException e) {
                              			System.err.println("Error..." + e);
                              		}`
-33.
+33. Reports any if statements with then and else branches which are both assignment expressions or both return statements.
+The same semantics can be expressed more compactly, and arguably more clearly, with a conditional expression.
+Example:
+     `if (foo == null) {
+       bar = null;
+     } else {
+       bar = foo.get();
+     }`
+   may be expressed as:
+    ` bar = foo == null ? null : foo.get();`
+34.